What should I expect?

 Sail in the most remote areas of Tierra del Fuego, the ultimate way to hike some of the more inaccessible areas.
 Along the route, you will visit many glaciers, see plenty of wildlife and have the opportunity to go trekking.…

-A one-day hike that makes a great addition to a visit to Ushuaia, with a local guide taking you up an 800m summit, giving you the chance to look out over the Beagle Channel and really appreciate the city's position…
+A one-day hike that makes a great addition to a visit to Ushuaia.
+With a local guide taking you up an 800m summit, this hike gives you the chance to look out over the Beagle Channel and really appreciate the…

 Experience dramatic views of Cape Horn on an exciting flight over the island, as well as taking in the landscape and history of the surrounding areas on a choice of excursions by boat, foot, horse, or bike.
 A complete experience…